 “I do.
 His daughter, Jenny, is my best friend.
 I wanted to make a change, and she knew Phoebe needed a part-time nanny for her son.”
 Another drink of coffee, and she shrugged.
 “But I needed more than a few hours of income, so Mason put in a good word for me with Mel, and three weeks ago, when the position here opened, I got the job.
 Works out perfect for me.”

 He cut away a bite of dessert and purposely lowered his voice.
 “You do know the history of this place, right?”

 He nodded, non-committal.
 Leave it to Babbling Barb to give her the story.

 “She gave me the tour my first shift.
 Had to show me the exact toilet stall where they found the waitress with her throat slit six years ago when this place was the Ranch House Restaurant.
-Told me how a madman had followed Phoebe to Chino Valley, and how she captured the guy singlehandedly.”
-Her expression went from wide-eyed amazement to amusement with mention of his boss’ wife.
+Told me how a madman had followed Phoebe to Mustang Valley, and how she captured the guy singlehandedly.”
+Her expression went from wide-eyed amazement to amusement with mention of his boss’s wife.

 He chuckled.
 “Phoebe has quite the bad-ass reputation around here.”

 “I guess.”
 She sipped coffee.
 “Jenny had told me a bit of the story before I moved, but I got a more colorful version from Barb.
 Phoebe says she doubts anyone will bully Sky when he goes to school.
 With her legendary status, they’d be afraid to.”

 He laughed with her.
 “At least Barb didn’t scare you away.
 We’re really pretty mellow here on the prairie.”

 “Hmm.”
 She tapped a finger to her chin.
 “Except maybe for the guy who upset the end of your meal?”
 Pushing her half-eaten dessert away, she leaned forward.
 “Felt like trouble to me.”